begrossi/begrossi/README.md

+- Head of Emerging Technologies at Inter&Co
+- Blockchain/CBDC/DREX & AI
+- 25+ years of experience with IT
+- Passionate Programmer with a Constant Drive to Code

 ### Hello there 👋
 - 🔭 I'm currently honing my skills at [Inter&Co](https://www.bancointer.com.br/).
 - 🌱 I'm diving deep into the world of CBDC, Blockchain, and Solidity.
+- Trying to understand Quantum Computing.
 - 👯 I'm open to collaborations on blockchain-related projects.
 - 📫 Let's connect!
 Visit me at: https://brunogrossi.com
 - ⚡ Did you know?
 I'm also passionate about filmmaking.